digital-industry-group/holiday-card/README.md

 # Holiday Card

-A 1 hour project for a creative holiday card competition.
+A quick little fun project for a creative holiday card competition.

 Deployed [with Netlify](https://dig-holiday-card.netlify.app).